 The importance and uses of polyesters

-They include also the synthetics through step-growth polymerization such as the polybutyrate, The natural polyesters and a few synthetic ones are the biodegradable but most the synthetic polyesters are not.
+They include also the synthetics through step-growth polymerization such as the polybutyrate, The natural polyesters, and a few synthetic ones are biodegradable but most the synthetic polyesters are not.

-The polyester can also be made into thin films which can be used in the food packaging, the audio and video tapes , the electrical insulation and X-ray films.
+The polyester can also be made into thin films that can be used in the food packaging, the audio and videotapes, the electrical insulation and X-ray films.

-The polyesters are widely used as a finish on high-quality wood products such as the guitars, the pianos and the vehicle interiors, The industrial polyester fibers are used in the yarns and the ropes that are used in the tyre reinforcements, the fabrics for conveyor belts, the safety belts, the coated fabrics and the plastic reinforcements with high-energy absorption.
+The polyesters are widely used as a finish on high-quality wood products such as the guitars, the pianos, and the vehicle interiors, The industrial polyester fibers are used in the yarns and the ropes that are used in Tyre reinforcements, fabrics for conveyor belts, safety belts, coated fabrics and plastic reinforcements with high-energy absorption.

 Characteristics of Polyester Fiber

 The polyester fiber is strong, it is resistant to stretching and shrinking, it is resistant to the most chemicals, It is easily washed and it has quick drying.